99 GAL Friends of Yamhill County

 Wet Season Music Series

 This series offers free concerts the third Saturday of the month beginning in October and ending with the final concert in March.
 The concerts are open to everyone.
-The grant funds will help offset the band fees and supplies for the concerts.
+Our grant funds will help offset the band fees and supplies for the concerts.

 Children, Education, and Schools